tmjoris/JudgingApp/README.md

   * To allow the enforcement of role-based access control, ensuring only authorized judges can submit scores and only admins can manage the system.
   * Secure sensitive actions behind authentication, protects the integrity of scoring and user data.

+# Features I would have added if I had more time.
+1. User Self Registration and Profile Management to allow users to register themselves, update profiles, and view their scoring history.

+2. Advanced Analytics and Reports to provide detailed analytics dashboards for admins and judges, including scoring trends, user performance over time, and judge activity.

+3. Multi-factor authentication (MFA), password reset, and account lockout after multiple failed login attempts.

+4. Mobile-Friendly UI and Responsive Design to optimize the interface for mobile and tablet users.

+5. Comments and Feedback System to allow judges to leave feedback along with scores.

+6. Bulk Upload and Import Features to support bulk uploading of users and judges via CSV or Excel.

+7. Email Notifications and Reminders to notify judges of pending scoring tasks and users of results via automated emails.